The Benefits of Napping

 - On days you aren’t able to take a nap, getting out in bright sunlight can help restore energy.

 - Set an alarm so you don’t sleep for more than 20 minutes.

 - Find a cool, quiet, dark place for napping, or consider wearing an eye mask and earplugs.

 While napping isn’t always an option for everyone, if you like to nap and feel refreshed and energized afterward, go ahead—it’s good for you.
-If you tried napping and you’re still feeling tired, you may want to assess your sleep routine and incorporate some sleep tips.
+If you tried napping and you’re still feeling tired, you may want to assess your routine and incorporate some sleep tips into your overall Sleep Life®.
 If your daytime tiredness persists, talk to a healthcare professional who can help diagnose if your condition needs treatment.